bioinform/somaticseq/README.md

     files.
 -   Optional: dbSNP VCF file (if you want to use dbSNP membership as a feature).
--   Optional: R and [ada](https://cran.r-project.org/package=ada) are required for AdaBoost, whereas XGBoost is implemented in python.
+-   Optional: R and [ada](https://cran.r-project.org/package=ada) are required for AdaBoost, whereas XGBoost (default) is implemented in python.
--   To install SomaticSeq, clone this repo, `cd somaticseq`, and then run `pip install .` or `./setup.py install`.
+-   To install SomaticSeq, clone this repo, `cd somaticseq`, and then run `pip install .`.
+A number of commands prefixed with `somaticseq_` will be placed into the PATH.

 ## To install using pip